Why is remarketing key in dealerships' used vehicle stock?

 Customers returning to the dealership

-Improvement in stock turnover
+Improved stock turnover

-6. Remarketing checklist for VO dealerships
+6. Remarketing checklist for used vehicle dealerships

 [ ] Clear customer segmentation